 Amber ended up ordering eggs, bacon, and sweet potato pancakes smothered in chocolate drizzle!

-I ordered the Smashed Avocado Breakfast Sandwich – apple cider bacon, melted Havarti cheese, fried egg, mayo, and sriracha honey, which was served on organic health nut bread.
+I ordered the Smashed Avocado Breakfast Sandwich – apple cider bacon, melted Havarti cheese (I took away the cheese to make it more #nondairyfriendly), fried egg, mayo, and sriracha honey, which was served on organic health nut bread.
 It was a little spicy, sweet, savory, and crunchy, loved all the flavor combos on my tongue!

 Had we not gone to Tupelo Honey, here is a list of other amazing brunch spots in downtown as well as the surrounding Greenville area that are must tries (click the names to open links!):